-Overall the proposal will provide redevelopment of an allocated brownfield site in a sustainable location.
-It will provide much needed housing for older people, providing social and economic benefits and freeing up family housing elsewhere in the market.
+Overall the proposal will provide much needed redevelopment of a largely vacant brownfield site in a sustainable location.
+It will significantly enhance the character and appearance of the area and open up the setting of Trelawn House.
+The development will provide much needed housing for older people, providing wider social and economic benefits and freeing up family housing elsewhere in the market.